carlosmanri/carlosmanri.github.io/content/search.md

 ---
+title: "Buscar" # in any language you want
-layout: search
+layout: "search" # necessary for search
+# url: "/archive"
+# description: "Description for Search"
+summary: "search"
-placeholder: Search demo site with full text fuzzy search ...
+placeholder: "placeholder text in search input box"
-title: Search
 ---